Yacin-lab/programmer-foundations/how-computers-work/CPU-Registers-and-Instructions/README.md

 2. Decode instruction
 3. Execute instruction
  > This repeats millions of times per second.
+Exampl :

+    x = a + b;

+    load a into register
+    load b into register
+    add registers
+    store result in x
 ---

 ## Relation to C Programming